 The total undergraduate credits required to enter the RN-MSN program is 91 credits and this includes the bridge courses.
 The undergraduate courses accepted will mirror WAU’s current undergraduate nursing program.

 Undergraduate courses that will be accepted can be found below.
 In order to be accepted, a grade of “C” or better is required.
 The total number of credits for the RN-MSN program is 136 (91 undergraduate and 45 graduate credits).

 All core courses must be completed with a “B” or better in order to progress into a concentration.
 In addition, all concentration courses must be completed with a “B” or better.

-- Current CPR and health requirements prior to the start of any practicum.
+3. Current CPR card, background check, and health requirements prior to the start of any clinical practicum.

 |ENGL 102||Research and Literature||3|

 |CHEM 114||Fundamentals of General, Organic and Biochemistry||4|

 |CPTR 105||Introduction to Computers||3|

 |MATH 110||Probability and Statistics* (take before Research)||3|